libplctag/libplctag/README.md

 libplctag
 =========

-This library for Linux and Windows (not heavily tested) provides a means of accessing PLCs to read and write simple data.
+This library for Linux and Windows provides a means of accessing PLCs to read and write simple data.

-Stable Version: 1.5
+Stable Version: 2.0

-Old Stable Version: 1.0
+Old Stable Version: 1.5

-Future Version: 2.0
+Future Version: ??

 WARNING - DISCLAIMER
 ====================